 Professor Potsdam sighed after Grabiner had gone.
 "I swear, that man has such a flair for the dramatic.
 You'd think I'd just tried to cut off his toes, one by one."
 She fluttered one of her hands, "Instead I married him off to a very pretty girl who thinks well of him."
 She threw up her hands, "Well, sometimes he's so pettish that there's just no dealing with him."
 She turned to Amoretta and Minnie, "Well girls, I would have rather that the happy bridegroom had joined us, but we may as well go celebrate the event ourselves.
 I'll take you two out for dinner."

-Minnie nodded obediently at this, ready to dutifully continue her part as witness, maid of honor, mother of the bride, and private detective until the bitter end, but Amoretta, left holding the baskets, shook her head.
+Minnie nodded obediently at this, ready to dutifully continue her part as witness, maid of honor, mother of the bride, and moral support until the bitter end, but Amoretta, left holding the baskets, shook her head.

 She still believed in unicorns, after all.